Last updated, November 1, 2022

 Great bosses make even the most challenging jobs feel more fulfilling and achievable.
 Depending on your level of familiarity with the person in charge, you can change the formality of the message to align with the norms of your working relationship.

 “Let me know if a spot opens up on your new team.
-I’d be more than happy to join you- After my mandatory two-week notice and formalized resignation letter, of course.”
+I’d be more than happy to join you- After my mandatory two-week notice and formalized resignation letter, of course.
+Regardless, you have a bright future ahead.”

 Still don’t know the right way to express how you feel about your colleague‘s exit?
-Then use someone else’s!
+Then use someone else’s co worker leaving quotes!
 A quote or lyrics can come in handy when words escape you.

-There are hundreds of famous farewell quotes available online.
+There are hundreds of famous farewell notes and farewell quotes available online.
 If you and your coworker shared a particular interest, whether a shared love for a show, actor, or writer, try to personalize your message by tracking down a quote that incorporates this interest.

 Do you feel as if you have terrible handwriting?
 Are you in a predicament where you have no time in your busy schedule to make it to the post office?
 No problem!